Skip to main content

 Statements

 You can use if statements to conditionally render content.
+You can construct @if statement using the @if, @elseif, @else and @end directives.
 Here is an example of using if statements:

 @if(name == "Anna")